Skip to main content

 What is wrong with Track & Trace?

+The European Union, with Track & Trace, establishes a self-imposed barrier to trade.
 According to the European Commission, all products manufactured in the EU must carry the European UI codes on the packaging, including products destined for export to third countries.
-However, these EU codes are incompatible with national tracking and tracing measures in place or being adopted in certain third countries; or are incompatible with third countries’ national packaging and labelling regulations when these prohibit the presence of such code.
-In absence of international interoperability between national systems, European manufacturers have only 3 options: either giving up on that market (losing volume and revenues); shifting production outside the EU; or trying to implement double-coding (i.e. having two distinct codes on the packaging), which is not a long-term solution, but rather a very costly quick-fix.
+However, these EU codes are incompatible with national tracking and tracing measures in place or being adopted in certain third countries, or with third countries’ national packaging and labelling regulations that prohibit their presence.
+In the absence of international interoperability between national systems, European manufacturers have only three options: either giving up on that market (losing volume and revenues), shifting production outside the EU, or trying to implement double-coding (i.e. having two distinct codes on the packaging), which is not a long-term solution, but rather a very costly quick-fix.
 It is also not a solution at all for certain niche tobacco products.

 READ MORE

-The initial objective of Track & Trace was to create an EU-wide system.
+Track & Trace fails to meet the internal market objectives of the Tobacco Products Directive.
+The initial aim of Track & Trace was to create an EU-wide system.
 Instead, it is now a patchwork of national ones that once again disproportionally impacts smaller and mid-sized companies.
-The Implementing Regulation provides that the competent ID Issuer for the issuing of UI codes is the entity appointed in the Member State in which the products are manufactured or imported and should be recognised as such by the other Member States (reflecting the “mutual recognition” principle that is key to the internal market).
+The Implementing Regulation provides that the competent ID Issuer for the issuance of UI codes is the entity appointed in the Member State in which the products are manufactured or imported, and that this entity should be recognised as such by the other Member States (reflecting the “mutual recognition” principle that is key to the internal market).
 However, it also allowed Member States to derogate from this general rule and to require that only their appointed ID Issuer is the competent one for that market.
 All 27 Member States have used this derogation, making it more difficult for smaller companies to market their products across Europe.

-Track & Trace is an EU-wide monitoring system that is overly complex and prohibitively costly, which has been mostly designed with the large-scale and standardised cigarette manufacturing processes in mind, completely ignoring the specificities of other traditional and niche tobacco products and European smaller and mid-sized companies.
-For example, the requirement of the Security Feature was met in most Member States by using upgraded tax stamps.
-This solution however cannot always be replicated for niche tobacco products, such as for traditional European nasal snuff once the system will be applicable to these products in 2024.
-European manufacturers are fully committed to make the system work, and before extending it to all other tobacco products, the European Commission must take stock of the difficult implementation during the first phase and carry out a new impact assessment.
-This should focus on the specificities of niche tobacco products, in terms of packaging sizes and materials, the profiles of manufacturers, the production speed, processes and machinery, the specificities of distribution and obviously, the ability to continue exporting to third countries.
+Track & Trace fails to cater for the specificities of niche tobacco products.
+Track & Trace is an EU-wide monitoring system that is overly complex and prohibitively costly, and has been primarily designed for large-scale, standardised cigarette manufacturing processes, completely ignoring the specificities of other traditional and niche tobacco products and of European smaller and mid-sized companies.
+For example, the Security Feature requirement was met in most Member States by using upgraded tax stamps.
+This solution, however, cannot always be replicated for niche tobacco products, such as traditional European nasal snuff, once the system applies to these products in 2024.
+European manufacturers are fully committed to making the system work.
+Before extending it to all other tobacco products, the European Commission must take stock of the complex implementation during the first phase and carry out a new impact assessment.
+This should focus on the specificities of niche tobacco products, including packaging sizes and materials, manufacturers’ profiles, production speed, processes and machinery, distribution, and, obviously, the ability to continue exporting to third countries.